OlaPom/portfolio/Electronic paper.md

-# How does electronic paper works?
+# How does electronic paper work?

 This article explains the basics of electronic paper technology and electrophoretic displays (EPD).
 The EPD was created by eInk Corporation in the late 1990s.